 While the phrase "contested divorce" sounds inherently combative, there are several ways to deal with a contested divorce – some more adversarial than others.
 In some cases, the terms can be settled through negotiation, while others may have to go through litigation.

 It's important to think about which option is right for you before diving into the divorce process.
-If you have questions about which option is right for you, talking to a family law attorney about your situation can help calm your concerns.
+If you have questions about which option is right for you, talking to an attorney about your situation can help calm your concerns.